agardiner/batch-kit/README.md

 method in our class to be the job entry point.

-Finally, to allow our job to run when it is passed as the main program to the Ruby engine, we call the {Batch::Job.run run} method on our class at the end of our script:
+Finally, to allow our job to run when it is passed as the main program to the Ruby engine, we call the {BatchKit::Job.run run} method on our class at the end of our script:

 ```
 MyJob.run